tweag/stacker_bee/README.md

 And edit `config.yml`, specifying the URL and credentials for your CloudStack server.
 This file is ignored by git.

+## Thanks to

+- Chip Childers for a [reference implementation of a CloudStack client in Ruby](http://chipchilders.github.io/cloudstack_ruby_client/)

 ## License

 StackerBee is released under the [MIT License](http://www.opensource.org/licenses/MIT).